Keidan/avol/README.md

 avol
 ===

-(GPL) Android Bits to Octets converter is a FREE software.
+(GPL) Android Audio Volume manager is a FREE software.

 This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.